-All participants are required to read the essential reading material prior to the course.
-We will rely to a large extent on the paper by Bloom et al. (2015) to illustrate various different tools of multivariate data analysis and we will provide some of the data used in this paper to the participants for the exercise sessions.
+All participants are required to read the essential reading material before the course.
+We will rely largely on the paper by Bloom et al. (2015) to illustrate various tools of multivariate data analysis and we will provide some of the data used in this paper to the participants for the exercise sessions.
 For this reason, we ask that all participants familiarize themselves with the paper and prepare a short summary and discussion (appr.
 5 minutes, 3 slides) of Bloom et al. (2015).
 We will invite one or two volunteers to present their thoughts to the group.